- Search The Registry

 Other honors granted to Wilson include the Seidman Award in Political Economy; the Golden Plate Achievement Award; the Distinguished Alumnus Award, Washington State University; the American Sociological Association's Dubois, Johnson, Frazier Award (for significant scholarship in the field of inter-group relations); the American Sociological Association's Award for Public Understanding of Sociology; Burton Gordon Feldman Award ("for outstanding contributions in the field of public policy") Brandeis University; and the Martin Luther King, Jr. National Award (granted by the Southern Christian Leadership Conference.

-Professor Wilson is a member of numerous national boards and commissions and was previously the Chair of the Board of The Center for Advanced Study in the Behavioral Sciences and of the Russell Sage Foundation.
+Professor Wilson is a member of numerous national boards and commissions and was previously the Chair of the Board of The Center for Advanced Study in the Behavioral Sciences and the Russell Sage Foundation.